CLC15735/API-JMeter/README.md

 -	Update: Put request that takes the id recovered from the create method and updates the task/list.
 As it implies us sending data in a JSON format a Header manager is included within the request.
 A JSON assertion is used to make sure that the update has worked.
 -	Delete: Delete request that takes as input the id recovered from the create method and deletes a list/task.
 In order to check that the request has worked, a response assertion (Status 204) is used.

-**Timers** We have used constant timers to represent the time a user would spend before each task (e.g.: In case of deleting it cannot be longer than a second, however, updating a task can take anywhere from 5 to 20 seconds)
+**Timers:** We have used constant timers to represent the time a user would spend before each task (e.g.: In case of deleting it cannot be longer than a second, however, updating a task can take anywhere from 5 to 20 seconds)

 ## HTML Results:
 The results are present for stress, load and spike testing.
 There are two sets of results for each test, the first ones for the tests without timers and the second on for the tests with timers (e.g.: Stress2).